 In honor of Father’s Day, here are four ways in which dads positively influence their child’s education.

-If there is not a clear idea of what we want students to learn, and the character formation necessary to learn it, education will be powerless to do anything to improve society.
+If there is not a clear idea of what we want students to learn, education will be powerless to do anything to improve society.

 Several indications showing that public schools were not always as secular in nature as we might think.